 Note.
 This document refers to a number of topics covered elsewhere on this website.
-These topics are indexed on the top tabs or linked at the bottom of this page.
+These topics may be found in the website menu or in Table of Contents.

-Para 120, The system for simultaneous speech and teleprinter working, is S+DX, found under the 'Related Topics' tab.
-There is a brief overview further down this page in the 'Telegraph and Speech over the same Landline' topic
+Para 120, The system for simultaneous speech and teleprinter working, is S+DX, is fully explained in its own topic, however there is a brief overview further down this page in the 'Telegraph and Speech over the same Landline' topic

-From the 1960ís until the communications upgrade in the 1980ís the UKWMO Group, RGHQ and County Council bunkers had manual switchboards with a mixture of public telephone lines and private circuits for use by the extension telephones in the building.
+From the 1960's until the communications upgrade in the 1980's the UKWMO Group, RGHQ and County Council bunkers had manual switchboards with a mixture of public telephone lines and private circuits for use by the extension telephones in the building.

-The small Private Manual Branch Exchange shown here has the capacity of 10 exchange lines and 50 extensions, is of the type used at small control centres, such as those operated by County Councils.
-The PMBX10+50 was a standard item used on the public network.
+The small Private Manual Branch Exchange (PMBX) shown here has the capacity of 10 exchange lines and 50 extensions, is of the type used at small control centres, such as those operated by County Councils.
+The PMBX10+50 was commonly used in the public network.
 An extension would have to ask the switchboard operator to ring another extension.
 For outside calls the operator connected the extension to an exchange line and may have dialled the external number too.

-The larger multiple position switchboard may have been used on its own as a manually operated switchboard or in conjunction with an automatic switch.
+The larger multiple position switchboard may have been used in RGHQ bunkers on its own as a manually operated switchboard or in conjunction with an automatic switch.
 The automatic switches of this era were of the electromechanical type.
 The operator would connect incoming calls.
-Extensions could usually dial an external number by prefixing it with a nine but some establishments required the switchboard operator to connect the call.
+Extensions could dial other extensions and usually dial an external number by prefixing it with a nine but some establishments required the switchboard operator to connect the call.
 Calls to other bunkers over private circuits were usually connected by the operator.

 The UKWMO and the RGHQ had their own private networks of landlines and radio links.
 An extension wishing to call another elsewhere in the private network would ask the switchboard operator to connect them.
 The operator would place the cord into the jack on the switchboard face and operate the 'ring' key.
 This would call the attention of the distant operator who would ring the distant extension.
 This could be quite a protracted process as each operator may be dealing other calls.
 There may be only one or two lines between switchboards so extensions may have to queue to get connected.